rusefi/rusefi_documentation/FAQ-Basic-Wiring-and-Connections.md

 PWM valves (generally 2 wire) accept a variable duty-cycle square wave to control their position.
 Any general-purpose output hardware that can handle the electrical load can be configured to control a PWM-style idle valve.
 Dedicated pins do not need to be allocated for these style valves.
 Honda, Nissan, Mitsubishi, Subaru, Ford valves are commonly this type.

 Bipolar stepper motors (generally 4 wire) have two coils that are energized in different patterns in order to move the valve open or closed, one step at a time.
 Bipolar stepper motors require **two H-Bridges** (Proteus) to control one bipolar stepper idle valve.
-Alternatively, a dedicated stepper driver IC can be used(Prometheus?) or added via a drop-in adapter board.
+Alternatively, a dedicated stepper driver IC can be used or added via a drop-in adapter board.
 GM, Toyota commonly use these.

 [Jeep idle stepper motor - Video](https://youtu.be/z0rFOkAbKDQ) [Stepper motor idle - Video](https://youtu.be/SYNUcmNIgPo)